 - a) The Company shall supply the Union with a list of employees holding red circled jobs, the said list to include the name of the job category filled, the negotiated rate for the job and the actual rate paid. - b) Employees on red circle rate who are promoted to a higher group shall regain the red circle rate if subsequently found incompetent to continue in the higher group. - c) Employees holding red circled jobs who are demoted during a reduction of forces, shall be paid only the negotiated rate for the job to which they are assigned.
-If at a later date an employee is reassigned to his/her former job, he/she shall regain his/her red circle rate. - d) If an employee is temporarily transferred at the request of the Company, he/she shall retain his/her existing rate or receive the rate for the new job, whichever is higher.
-On return to his/her regular job the said employee shall regain his/her red circle rate.
+If at a later date an employee is reassigned to their former job, they shall regain their red circle rate. - d) If an employee is temporarily transferred at the request of the Company, they shall retain their existing rate or receive the rate for the new job, whichever is higher.
+On return to their regular job the said employee shall regain their red circle rate.

-SUPPLEMENT NO. 2

-ADJUSTMENTS AND INTERPRETATIONS
+SUPPLEMENT NO. 2 ADJUSTMENTS AND INTERPRETATIONS